adinas94/MovieLens-Recommendation-System/README.md

 Our future work would: look to incorporate aspects of a content based filtering model to address this, specifically through the use of LightFm
 Incorporation of features, such as genres and year, into our matrix factorization models

-Finally, you can access the blog post that was inspired from this project by clicking here: https://adinasteinman.medium.com/building-a-collaborative-filtering-recommendation-system-in-surprise-91312f8cbbc6
+Finally, you can access the blog post that was inspired from this project by clicking [here](https://adinasteinman.medium.com/building-a-collaborative-filtering-recommendation-system-in-surprise-91312f8cbbc6).